499602D2/tg-launchbot/readme.md

 - spam management for groups (removes requests the bot won't respond to)

 ## Basic instructions
 Clone the repository and install all dependencies with `go get all`.
-Then, `cd` into `/cmd` and build the program with `./build.sh`.
+Then, `cd` into `/cmd` with `cd /cmd`, and build the program with `./build.sh`.
 This may require you to allow executing the script: this can be done with `chmod +x build.sh`.
 Once done, `cd` back into the main folder with `cd ..`.

 Now, you can run the program: to start, open a new terminal window, and run `./launchbot`.
 The bot will ask you for a Telegram bot API key: you can get one from BotFather on Telegram.

-If you would like to view the logs as they come in, instead of saving them to a dedicated log-file, add the `--debug` option.
+If you would like to view the logs as they come in, instead of saving them to a dedicated log-file, add the `--debug` CLI flag: `./launchbot --debug`.

 ## Data
 SQLite: `data/launchbot.db`: houses all data the bot needs to operate, including launch information, statistics, chat preferences, etc.

-json: `data/config.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.
+JSON: `data/config.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.

-You can specify your personal account's Telegram user ID in `config.json` in the form `owner: your_user_id`.
+You can specify your personal account's Telegram user ID in `config.json` in the form `owner: your_integer_user_id`.
 This disables the logging of commands sent by you.

 ## Privacy

-The bot stores every interaction (i.e. command) sent to it if logging is enabled, alongside with a truncated, unsalted SHA-1 hash of the user ID.
-No text messages are stored, aside from text sent as a reply to a feedback request message.
-The bot's privacy settings forbid the bot from reading regular text, as in text messages which have not tagged the bot (@botusername) or are not a reply to a message sent by the bot (these are not logged, unless they're a reply to a feedback message.)

-Only information stored by the bot is the chat ID, which is used to deliver notifications, manage spam, and keep statistics.
+Only information stored by the bot is the chat ID, which may or may not be your user ID, depending on whether the chat is a one-on-one or a group chat.
+The chat ID is used to deliver notifications, manage spam, and keep statistics.
 Users can optionally store their time zone as a time zone database entry (e.g. Europe/Berlin), which can be removed at any time.

 The above only applies on a per-bot-instance basis.
 The creator of the bot chooses whether to configure the bot to be able to read all text messages, not just ones directed at the bot.
 Telegram bots are, by nature, extremely privacy invasive: don't add unknown bots to group chats, unless it's hosted by you or someone you trust.